 Users with technician access can set up five different downmix defaults (with an additional default set up by Calrec).
 One of these defaults can be selected by operators to act as the default for their show.
 To enable Technician mode, please refer to the Technician Mode section of this document.

 Navigate to the DOWNMIX screen in the FIXED OPTIONS area of the main application.
 This screen is shown in Figure 2.
 The six downmix defaults are presented in a table.
-The first set of downmix settings (set 1) is set by Calrec and cannot be changed.
-Sets 2-6 may be altered freely by the technician.
-Default values can be provided for:
+The first set of downmix settings is set by Calrec and cannot be changed.
+User sets 1-5 may be altered freely by the technician.